-Among the different parallelism facilities GHC provides, the lightweight thread library becomes a natural choice because the IO monad implements destructive update.
-So in other words, the monad m in Def. \ref{D} is just \ref{IO} , and \ref{D} armap is implemented using \ref{forkIO} .
-We choose the division parameter \ref{D} to match the number of cores in the hardware so that the original array is split into \ref{D} segments, and as a consequence, \ref{parmap} will spawn exactly \ref{D} system threads.
+We use Haskell's threads to implement parmap, which means the monad m in Def.
+4.1 is indeed the IO monad.
+We choose the division parameter p to match the number of cores in the hardware so that the original array is split into p segments, and as a consequence, parmap will spawn exactly p system threads.
 We rely on the operating system to balance system threads among multiple cores.